fish-shell/fish-shell/sphinx_doc_src/cmds/set.rst

 - ``-L`` or ``--long`` do not abbreviate long values when printing set variables

-If a variable is set to more than one value, the variable will be an array with the specified elements.
-If a variable is set to zero elements, it will become an array with zero elements.
+If a variable is set to more than one value, the variable will be a list with the specified elements.
+If a variable is set to zero elements, it will become a list with zero elements.

-If the variable name is one or more array elements, such as ``PATH[1 3 7]``, only those array elements specified will be changed.
-If you specify a negative index when expanding or assigning to an array variable, the index will be calculated from the end of the array.
-For example, the index -1 means the last index of an array.
+If the variable name is one or more list elements, such as ``PATH[1 3 7]``, only those list elements specified will be changed.
+If you specify a negative index when expanding or assigning to a list variable, the index will be calculated from the end of the list.
+For example, the index -1 means the last index of a list.

 The scoping rules when creating or updating a variable are: